KGLikith/twitter-clone-server/README.md

 npm run dev
 ```

-Go to [twitter-clone-client](https://github.com/KGLikith/twitter-clone-client) and follow the instructions
+## Go to [twitter-clone-client](https://github.com/KGLikith/twitter-clone-client) to run the application.